NOTE: This article is applicable to our Classic Checkout solution only.

 In order to trigger events based on “viewName” parameter, you need to set up it as Variable in GTM.

-1. Go to “Variables” in your GTM workbench
+1. Go to “Variables” in your GTM workbench.

-2. Click “New” in “User-Defined Variables” area
+2. Click “New” in “User-Defined Variables” area.

-3. Set a name for this variable (for example “viewName Variable”) and click inside Variable Configuration field
+3. Set a name for this variable (for example “viewName Variable”) and click inside Variable Configuration field.

-4. From the list on the right-hand side, select “Data Layer Variable”
+4. From the list on the right-hand side, select “Data Layer Variable”.

-5. Set “viewName” as “Data Layer Variable Name” and press “Save” in the top right corner
+5. Set “viewName” as “Data Layer Variable Name” and press “Save” in the top right corner.

 Trigger event based on 'viewName' variable

 Now that you have the “viewName” variable configured, you can use it to create triggers and tags.
 In this example, we will add an event that will be triggered when a user opens checkout.
 First, you need to create a trigger.
-The basics will be the same as before, however, there are two things which are different:
+The basics will be the same as before, however, there are two things that are different:

-1. Select “Page View” as “Trigger Type”
+1. Select “Page View” as “Trigger Type”.

 2. Select “Some Page Views” as the option defining when the trigger should fire and add.
 Define the details of the specific event which will work with this trigger.
-In this case, the value of the viewName variable must equal to “viewCheckout” (since this is the value of the viewName parameter when Checkout is displayed).
+In this case, the value of the viewName variable must be equal to “viewCheckout” (since this is the value of the viewName parameter when Checkout is displayed).